-Warning: Due to its proximity to Obertraun Beach & because there are very

-	few places to eat or get a snack nearby, this restaurant can get seriously

-	crowded when the weather is nice!
+Warning: Due to its proximity to Obertraun Beach & because there are very few places to eat or get a snack nearby, this restaurant can get seriously crowded when the weather is nice!

-	- Lake Hallstatt History
+- Lake Hallstatt History on the "Hallstatt" site

-	- Lake Hallstatt Information
+- Lake Hallstatt Information on the "Hallstatt" site

 - List of bicycle trails around Lake Hallstatt

 - Things to do & see in & around Hallstatt

 - Youtube Search Result list for "Hallstatt Austria"

 - Amazon Search Results list for "HallStatt Austria"

 - Hallstatt Activities on the "Get Your Guide" site

 Disclosure: Some of the links on this page are Affiliate Links, meaning, at no additional cost to you, that we will earn a commission if you click through and make a purchase.
 So we would appreciate any click throughs, if you are inclined.

 Note: All images on this page are the property of Just Traveling Thru, LLC unless otherwise noted.